quinndziwura/Unloket-Data_Viz/README.md

 ## The Dataset Used

-- Live SMS and WhatsApp conversation logs pulled directly from the Unloket platform
+- Live SMS and WhatsApp conversation logs pulled directly from the Twillio platform provided by Unloket
 - Totaling 3,641 messages, across 27 fields
 - Dates ranging from December 2025 – April 2026